imrinahru/my-site-fresh/content/01_Essays/Designing the Ground Where AI Grows.md

 Another aspect is even more difficult to enforce, since it's saying no to the temptation for unlimited optimization and advancement of AI tools.
 The reference here is Illich's _Tools for Conviviality_.

 > Each environment has a corresponding set of naturally efficient tools.
 A tool is efficient when it is appropriate to the scale of the operator and to the limits within which this operator can act with autonomy.
 Tools that require more time, space, energy, or authority than is within the competence of the user are, by definition, non-convivial."
-> 窶祢van Illich, Tools for Conviviality
+> Illich, Tools for Conviviality

 Self-limiting is difficult, in the sense that nobody can legitimize the stopping of scientific research activities, including that of AI.
 However, once the more powerful intelligence is presented, people cannot refuse but use it, both on the individual and the societal level.
 Also, pure scientific research is hard to find these days.
 The academic institution is largely intertwined with the Capitalist system and has a strong interdependent relationship with the private sector.
 With abundant resources, many scientific research are also generated from the private sector.